The Refactor of My Games App

 The Real Lesson

-games-refac is the right version now.
-The project needs to survive more games, more shared state, more multiplayer edge cases, and more deployment reality.
+games-arch was the right first version.
+It found the real product and surfaced the real gameplay problems fast. games-refac is the right version now, because the project has to survive more games, more shared state, more multiplayer edge cases, and more deployment reality.

 Closing